IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

    - **Creates Docker images to store and distribute binaries**
    - **Uses a version marker container for version checking**
    - **Controls which versions are marked as "latest"**
+   - **Uses AWT stripper to remove AWT dependencies from the JAR before building native images**

 2. **Setup Action**
    - Downloads the requested version of Crowdin CLI